turkeyphage/privacy_policy/iap_test_pp.md

-iap_test: Privacy policy
+Privacy policy

-Welcome to the iap_test app for Android!
+Welcome to the tester app for Android!

 This is an open source Android app developed by Roger Lo.